dalers/hydra/README.md

 * Configure the moisture sensors with Modbus ID 1, 2 and 3 (use appropriate test script).
 * Connect the moisture sensors to the data logger.
 * Apply power to the data logger.
 The startup test will be performed and results displayed on the LCD: Real-time clock (RTC), SD Card, Sensor 1-3.
 A startup test failure error does not prevent logging (although, if the SD Card test fails there will be no log file).
 * When the logging prompt appears on the LCD, press the **RIGHT** button on the LCD Display and Keypad Shield to start logging.
-The log filename will be automatially generated based on the current date and time (ddmmhhmmss.csv).
+The log filename will be automatially generated based on the current date and time (ddhhmmss.csv).
 A star will blink at the top left of the LCD when logging.
 * When logging, press the **RIGHT** again to stop logging.
 * Disconnect power, remove the SD Card and access the log file on a computer using an SD Card reader.